Public Transport

 Railway

 Switzerland is renowned for its efficient rail network and Zug is no exception.
-Zug's modern main train station was opened in 2003 and with 25,000 people passing through daily, it is one of the top ten busiest stations in Switzerland.
+Zug Station was modernized in 2003 and is one of the top ten busiest stations in Switzerland.

-Zug is a junction station with three primary routes towards Zurich, Lucerne and Milan.
+Zug is a junction station with three primary routes towards Zurich, Lucerne, and Milan.
 These long-distance primary routes are operated by the SBB.
-The Stadtbahn is responsible for shorter routes within the canton but often terminates in Thalwil, Zurich, Lucerne or Arth-Goldau.
-While you can find most information online, we also recommend visiting any of the SBB train station branches for personalised service in English.
+The Zug Stadtbahn is responsible for the smaller routes within canton Zug, which link the canton but often terminate in Thalwil, Zurich, Lucerne or Arth-Goldau.
+While you can find most information online, we also recommend visiting any of the SBB offices at the train stations for personalised and friendly service in English.

 Buses

-The parts of canton Zug, which cannot be reached by the Stadtbahn are covered by the Zugerland Verkehrsbetriebe; Zug’s bus service.
-Covering 197 km across 285 stops, the ZVB is a very efficient method of getting around.
+The parts of canton Zug which cannot be reached by the Stadtbahn are easily covered by the Zugerland Verkehrsbetriebe; Zug’s bus service.

 Zugerberg Bahn (ZBB)

-The Zugerberg Bahn is the funicular which takes you to the top of the Zugerberg.
-In 2009 and 2022, the funicular was modernized and continues to offer stunning panorama views as you ride to the top of the mountain.
+The Zugerberg Bahn is the funicular that takes you to the top of the Zugerberg.
+The funicular offers a stunning panorama as you ride to the top of the mountain.

 Discounts